- Purpose and Terminology

 - Financial Management System: Providers must have an established financial management system which provides complete, separate, and accurate accountability of funds.
 The provider's accounting system must be well-maintained, up to date, and provide the following original documentation:

-Maintain an accounting system that isolates IDHS funds and allows tracking of IDHS expenditures.
+- Maintain an accounting system that isolates IDHS funds and allows tracking of IDHS expenditures.
+All funds awarded to an agency must be obligated by the end of the contract period and expended by the end of the lapse period.

 - Fiscal Audits: If deemed necessary, a program and fiscal audit will be conducted by the IDHS Office of Contracts Administration.